 26 Oct A Guide to Groom and Groomsmen Attire

 Picking out the groom and groomsmen attire shouldn’t be at the bottom of the wedding planning to-do list.
-The bride and bridesmaids aren’t the only ones with tons of options when it comes to what to wear to the wedding!
-And choosing the groom suit and groomsmen attire shouldn’t be at the bottom of the wedding planning To-Do list.
-This handy timeline, with help from our plus-one The Black Tux, we’ve curated a monthly timeline leading up to the wedding to help your groom and groomsmen look their best on the big day.
-You will be guided through the process of choosing between a tux or suit process (whether you’re interested in buying or renting), while laying out all your options and things to consider along the way for a perfectly coordinated day.
+The bride and bridesmaids aren’t the only ones with tons of options when it comes to what to wear in the wedding!
+With help from our plus-one The Black Tux, we’ve curated a monthly timeline leading up to the wedding to help your groom and groomsmen look their best on the big day.
+You will be guided through the process of choosing between a tux or suit (and whether you’re interested in buying or renting).
+We will also lay out all your options and things to consider along the way for a perfectly coordinated day.

 6-9 months before: Consider Your Options